How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Strategic FAQ Placement

-• Inline FAQs within relevant sections
+• Inline FAQs within relevant sections — high relevance, good for longer content

-• Expandable accordions for long answers
+• Expandable accordions for long answers — keeps the page clean while preserving content

 Schema Markup Amplification